 For instance, it has an extension called Local.
 This is an excellent solution if you are looking to target a market within a particular locality.

 It has a free and paid version.
-I n the free version, you can do quite a lot.
+The free version offers you quite a lot.
 For instance, it gives you access to your website’s statistics, thus helping you understand your audience preferences.

 Additionally, the plugin comes with numerous pre-built themes you can choose from to improve your website’s user experience.